remyzorg/pendulum/README.md

  communicating with broadcasted signals.
 Its constructions and implementation are mostly based on Esterel.
 The language is embedded in OCaml as a syntax extension.
 It allows the programmer to describe **reactive machines** as OCaml values, and run them on signals arguments.
-The compilation of concurrency in pendulum is completely sequential and static.
+The execution of concurrency in pendulum is completely sequential and the scheduling is static.
  ([similar work and inspiration](https://github.com/remyzorg/pendulum/wiki/Similar-works-and-inspiration))

 The core language is completely compatible with vanilla OCaml compiler.